slackapi/bolt-js/docs/content/steps/steps.md

 ---

-Steps from apps allow your app to create and process step that users can add using [Workflow Builder](https://api.slack.com/workflows).
+Steps from apps allow your app to create and process steps that users can add using [Workflow Builder](https://api.slack.com/workflows).

 A step from app is made up of three distinct user events: